 Nuclear Deterrence Modernization and Future Systems Associate Labs Director & Chief Systems Engineer

-As the Nuclear Deterrence Modernization and Future Systems Associate Labs Director and Chief Systems Engineer for Sandia National Laboratories, Rita A. Gonzales ensures systemslevel execution of Life Extension Programs and Alterations while serving as the primary Sandia interface with leadership at Los Alamos and Lawrence Livermore national laboratories, Kansas City National Security Campus, and Pantex Plant regarding changes to nuclear weapons modernization programs and potential new systems.
+As the Nuclear Deterrence Modernization and Future Systems Associate Laboratories Director and Chief Systems Engineer for Sandia National Laboratories, Rita A. Gonzales oversees systems-level execution of Life Extension Programs and Alterations while serving as the primary Sandia interface with leadership at Los Alamos and Lawrence Livermore National Laboratories, Kansas City National Security Campus, and Pantex Plant for all nuclear weapons modernization programs and potential new systems.

 Before taking on leadership of the division, Rita was the director of advanced systems and transformation at Sandia, where she led the development of safe, secure, trusted and mission-capable weapon designs and architectures using rapid development cycles, innovative design methodologies and advanced evaluation techniques supporting a multitude of national security customers.